JialiangShi/article-recommender/README.md

-# article-recommender
-Recommend BBC news articles based on gloves word embeddings `http://34.219.193.220:5000/`
+# Recommend Articles based on word2vec

 The goal of this project is to make a simple article recommendation engine using a semi-recent advance in natural language processing called [word2vec](http://arxiv.org/pdf/1301.3781.pdf) (or just *word vectors*).
 In particular, we're going to use a "database" from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/) trained on a dump of Wikipedia.
 The project involves reading in a database of word vectors and a corpus of text articles then organizing them into a handy table (list of lists) for processing.

-Around the recommendation engine, you are going to build a web server that displays a list of [BBC](http://mlg.ucd.ie/datasets/bbc.html) articles for URL `http://localhost:5000` (testing) or whatever the IP address is of your Amazon server (deployment):
+Around the recommendation engine, you are going to build a web server that displays a list of [BBC](http://mlg.ucd.ie/datasets/bbc.html) articles for URL like this
+ `http://34.219.193.220:5000/` or whatever the IP address is of your Amazon server (deployment):

 <img src=figures/main_page.png width=400>